MagInspect Magnet Analyzer

 Quick method for determining the I_Hc and Br value without hysteresis curve in manual mode

-The quick method can be used to manually trigger a fixed magnetizing and demagnetizing pulse matched to the magnetic material; the I_Hc and Br values are displayed directly on the control unit as a result.
+With the quick method, a user can manually trigger a magnetizing and demagnetizing pulse tailored to the magnetic material.
+Consequently, the Hc (coercive force) and Br (remanence) values are displayed directly on the control unit.

 Quick method